Disney government in dark about effect of law dissolving it

 “The district may have a response as soon as we know what it means, but I don’t know if anybody knows what it means.
 I don’t think anyone has deciphered it,” Greer said.

-DeSantis signed the measure into law last week in a move many saw as punishment for Disney’s opposition to another new law barring gender identity and sexual orientation instruction in early grade school, which critics call “Don’t Say Gay.”
-It was the latest front in a culture war DeSantis has waged over policies involving race, gender and the coronavirus, battles he has harnessed to make himself one of the most popular Republicans in the country and a likely 2024 presidential candidate.
+The dissolution measure was passed quickly in the Republican-controlled statehouse without public study of its impact and was hastily signed into law by DeSantis.
+The move came in a GOP push to punish Disney over its opposition to another new law barring instruction on gender identity and sexual orientation in early grade school, which critics call “Don’t Say Gay.”

+For the governor, the feud was the latest front in a culture war he has waged over policies involving race, gender and the coronavirus, battles DeSantis has harnessed to make himself one of the most popular Republicans in the country and a likely 2024 presidential candidate.

 Critics of the dissolution bill have warned that taxpayers in neighboring counties could end up shouldering about $1 billion in debts from the district.
 DeSantis has dismissed those concerns and said additional legislation would be drafted to clarify the future of such special districts in the state.